-Cash is deposited in the City's internal investment pool, which is reported at net asset value.
+Cash is deposited in the City's internal investment pool.
+The pooled cash is considered as cash since the Authority is able to withdraw at any time without prior notice or penalty.
+It has general characteristic of demand deposit accounts.
 The Authority does not own specifically identifiable securities in the City's pool.
 Interest income is allocated based on average cash balances.
 Investment policies and associated risk factors applicable to the Authority are those of the City and are included in the City's basic financial statements.